High-temperature superconductivity: Ongoing research

 The question of how superconductivity arises in high-temperature superconductors is one of the major unsolved problems of theoretical condensed matter physics.
 The mechanism that causes the electrons in these crystals to form pairs is not known.
 Despite intensive research and many promising leads, an explanation has so far eluded scientists.
 One reason for this is that the materials in question are generally very complex, multi-layered crystals (for example, BSCCO), making theoretical modelling difficult.

 Improving the quality and variety of samples also gives rise to considerable research, both with the aim of improved characterisation of the physical properties of existing compounds, and synthesizing new materials, often with the hope of increasing T_{c}.
 Technological research focuses on making HTS materials in sufficient quantities to make their use economically viable as well as in optimizing their properties in relation to applications.

-Metallic hydrogen has been proposed as a room-temperature superconductor, some experimental observations have detected the occurrence of the Meissner effect.
-LK-99, copper-doped lead-apatite, has also been proposed as a room-temperature superconductor.
+In March 2026, University of Houston researchers reported a superconducting material exhibiting a critical temperature of approximately 151 K at ambient pressure.
+This new record without sustained high-pressure conditions was achieved using a "pressure quenching" technique.
+This exceeded the previous ambient-pressure record of 133 K.